 When I bit into the bars some of the red food colouring got into the inside of the bar and this added to the ghoulish theme!

-This Halloween Rice Krispies treats recipe is more arts and crafts than a typical recipe, so if you are one for perfection boooo-ware.
-I used the tried and true recipe off the back of the Rice Krispies box, but use whichever you like best.
+These Halloween Rice Krispies cereal treats are more arts and crafts than a typical recipe, so if you are one for perfection boooo-ware.
+I used the tried and true recipe off the back of the Rice Krispies box (regular or brown butter version), but use whichever you like best.

 Before you assemble the mummies, give them a chance to cool off and harden a bit.
 For more fun and less stress, embrace uneven mummies, unless you plan to sell them (or package them) and need a more uniform look.
 I ended up with a little mummy family versus clones!

 First, use as small a container for the melted chocolate as will fit the Krispies and your fingers.
-You want the melted chocolate pool to be deep the entire time, this will help you get the even coating on the top and sides with minimal fuss.
-I had to double dip a few because I didn’t realize the chocolate pool wasn’t deep enough for the last few Krispies.
+You want the melted-chocolate pool to be deep the entire time, this will help you get the even coating on the top and sides with minimal fuss.
+I had to double dip a few because I didn’t realize the chocolate pool wasn’t deep enough for the last few mummy cookies.

 It impresses no one when I tell them I once had a job making rice krispie treats, but that is what I did, along with prepping vegetables and pulling 50 cent drafts of Leinenkugels at a little cafe in Madison, Wisconsin back in 1981.
 I preferred the peanut butter treats (just add 1/2 cup peanut butter to your basic recipe) and that is what I made as the base for these mummies, which I constructed with our visiting almost-5 year old.
 Pro tip for doing this project with under 5s–make the rice krispie treats ahead of time.
 The dipping and decorating were lots of fun.
 Instead of piping the “bandages” on the dipped bars, we just drizzled melted white chocolate from a spoon.
 The finished mummies looked great and tasted even better!